Skip to content

 1 / 1

-The company reports chemical usage in oil palm plantations (kg of active ingredients per ha) in all regions.
+The company reports chemical usage in oil palm plantations (kg of active ingredients per ha) in all regions for 2024.

 • Y